staskus/Blog/Content/notes/Strategic Thinking.md

 Biggest predictor of strategic failure?
 Not involving right people at the right time.

 Take time to map out a project and make sure you are including the right people at the right time.

+## Resources

+How to Measure Anything: Finding the Value of Intangibles in Business

+Measure What Matters: How Google, Bono, and the Gates Foundation Rock the World with OKRs

+Dorie Clark, LinkedIn Learning, Strategic Thinking